 Many of the buildings use the technique which the Romans would later call opus africanum: walls formed by a line of pillars with spaces filled in by stacked blocks of stone.
 This technique will be seen again in the Byzantine fortresses, and even in the Great Mosques of Tunis and Kairouan.

 Another example: the vertical cylindrical ovens that are found in several Kerkouane dwellings.
-Known as tabouna, these clays ovens are still in use to bake the bread loaves typical of the Tunisian countryside.
+Known as tabouna, these clay ovens are still in use to bake the bread loaves typical of the Tunisian countryside.

 The typical Punic symbol known as the “Sign of Tanit” (named for the great goddess of Carthage) is often found on the stelae commemorating wishes and sacrifices, as well as on the threshold of certain buildings.
 It could be a sort of talisman against the evil eye.